Support for Cornell Authors

 - Institute of Physics Open PublishingFrom 2024, Cornell authors can now publish OA in almost all IOP & Electrochemical Society titles at no additional charge.
 Important notes: A few journals have page charges that are not covered by these agreements.
 In addition, journals from the American Astronomical Society are not included in the R&P model because the AAS does not support Read & Publish agreements – they require APCs for all OA articles.

 - Royal Society of ChemistryFrom April 2024, Cornell authors who are Corresponding Authors on articles in all RSC Hybrid and Gold OA journals, including RSC Advances, can publish without paying an APC.
-This agreement currently runs through the end of 2024.
+This agreement has been extended to run through the end of 2027.

 Services for Cornell authors